latimer-lang/site/index.md

 ![GitHub stars](https://img.shields.io/github/stars/latimer-lang/latimer?style=social)
 ![GitHub forks](https://img.shields.io/github/forks/latimer-lang/latimer?style=social)

-Latimer combines the ease-of-use of scripting languages like Python with the safety, speed, and reliability of languages like C++.
+Latimer is a general-purpose statically-typed interpreted programming language with explicit syntax designed for efficiency, safety, and developer productivity.
+It combines the ease-of-use of scripting languages like Python with the safety, speed, and reliability of languages like Java and C++.
 Most ideal for writing and debugging large scripts.

 # Getting Started